next-exp/sw-docs/docs/source/irene.rst

 Workflow
 --------

 Irene performs a number of data transformations in order to obtain a **PMap**.
-These operations can be grouped in four main tasks:
+These operations can be grouped in four main tasks, performed in the following order:

  * :ref:`Deconvolution of PMT waveforms <Deconvolution of PMT waveforms>`
  * :ref:`Baseline subtraction of SiPM waveforms <Baseline subtraction of SiPM waveforms>`